Vision Statement

 Vascular ENabled Advanced (VENA) Battery

-Today’s electric vehicles require fast-charging batteries for shorter wait times in addition to high energy densities.
-The optimal tortuosity of electrode pores are inversely designed by artificial intelligence creating the first Vascular ENabled Advanced (VENA) Battery.
+Today’s electric vehicles require fast-charging batteries for shorter charging times in addition to high energy densities.
+The optimal tortuosity for electrodes are inversely designed by artificial intelligence creating the branched porous battery.

 Link to Advanced Energy Materials article here: https://doi.org/10.1002/aenm.202103044